Arkansas Hunting Law: A Comprehensive Guide

 Asset forfeiture is a powerful tool that the government uses aggressively in hunting violation cases.
 Understanding the process and your rights is crucial to protecting your property and financial security.

-I am admitted to practice in the Eastern and Western Federal Districts of Arkansas, all State and District Courts, have years of experience in criminal defense, professional license defense, and administrative law.
-Whaley Law is prepared to represent clients from end to end, from simple cases to complex matters that may include State, Federal and Administrative hearings.
+I am admitted to practice in the Eastern and Western Federal Districts of Arkansas and all State and District Courts, with years of experience in criminal defense, professional license defense, and administrative law.
+Whaley Law is prepared to represent clients from end to end — from simple cases to complex matters that may include State, Federal, and Administrative hearings.

 Out-of-State Hunters: Special Considerations